xaviervia/object-pattern/README.md

 ```

 `object-pattern` supports CommonJS, AMD and globals, so feel free to require
 it as best fits you.
+There is also a minified version in `object-pattern.min.js`.

 Usage
 -----